I am broadly interested in Probabilistic Machine Learning, Perception and Geometry,

 We extend the framework of variational autoencoders to represent transformations

 explicitly in the latent space.
-This is achieved in the form of a generative model
+This is achieved in the form of a generative

 structured such that the group of transformations